nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 How is the data organized?  start coordinates are complete but the end coordinates has quite a few NULL values.
 The data needs to be geo-spacitally mapped to round-off the area which inturn gives the station name even if not available.

-Are there issues with bias or credibility in this data?
  Does your data ROCCC?
 Let us elaborate:

 The data is a collection of all years from 2013 to 2022, for our analysis we have chosen the most recent and complete data which is 2021.